From Continual Learning to SGD and Back: Better Rates for Continual Linear Models

-We can now employ our analysis from \cref{sec:sgd} to yield a universal rate. \begin{theorem}[Universal POCS Rate] Consider the same conditions of \cref{reduc:pocs} and assume a nonempty set intersection $\convexintersection = \bigcap_{m=1}^{T} \convexset_{m} \neq \varnothing $.
-Then, under a random ordering with or without replacement, the expected ``residual'' of \cref{scheme:pocs} after $\forall k \ge 1$ iterations (without replacement: $k\in\cnt{T}$) is bounded as,
+We can now employ our analysis from \cref{sec:sgd} to yield a universal rate. \begin{theorem}[Universal POCS Rate] Consider the conditions of \cref{reduc:pocs} and assume a nonempty intersection ${\convexintersection = \bigcap_{m=1}^{T} \convexset_{m} \neq \varnothing} $.
+Then, under a random ordering with or without replacement, the expected ``residual'' of \cref{scheme:pocs} after $\forall k \ge 1$ iterations ($k\in\cnt{T}$ without replacement) is bounded as,

-\end{theorem} To the best of our knowledge, the above is the first universal rate in the POCS literature, independent of problem parameters such as regularity or complexity measure, as demonstrated in the next \cref{sec:classification}.
-Universal rates are only achievable when analyzing individual distances, \ie $f_m( w) = \norm{\w - \proj_{m}(\w)}^{2} = \mathrm{dist}^2(\w, \convexset_{m})$, rather than the distance to the intersection, \ie $\mathrm{dist}^2(\w, \convexintersection)$.
-In machine learning, the squared distance from individual sets is linked to important losses like MSE in regression or squared hinge loss in classification \citep{evron2022catastrophic,evron23continualClassification}, naturally leading us to our next continual learning model.
+\end{theorem} To the best of our knowledge, this is the first universal rate in the POCS literature, independent of problem parameters such as regularity or complexity, as demonstrated in \cref{sec:classification}.
+Universal rates are only achievable when analyzing individual distances, \ie $f_m( w) = \mathrm{dist}^2(\w, \convexset_{m}) = \norm{\w - \proj_{m}(\w)}^{2}$, rather than the distance to the intersection, \ie $\mathrm{dist}^2(\w, \convexintersection)$.
+In machine learning, squared distances from individual sets relate not only to MSE, but also to losses such as the squared hinge loss for classification \citep{evron23continualClassification}, naturally leading to our next continual model.